catenax-ng/catenax-ng.github.io/docs/guides/how-to-be-part-of-release-umbrella-helm.md

 :::tip
 How to set values:

 - name: the name of the chart
 - version: the chart version of the application, that can be found in the Chart.yaml file's version variable in the application's helm chart
 - condition: product-name.enabled --> This is required, so the application deployment can be skipped optionally when the umbrella chart is deployed
 - repository: The url, where the index.yaml of the Helm chart can be found.
-If the [helm-chart-releaser Github Action](how-to-release-a-helm-chart.md) was used, then it looks the following: https://catenax-ng.github.io/product-repo-name/

 :::

 ## Update application chart version